 - Press MENU/EXIT on the projector or Menu on the remote control to open the On-Screen Display (OSD) menu. - Go to the PICTURE > Color Mode menu. - 3.
 Press $\langle \rangle$ to select User 1 or User 2. - Press ✓ to highlight Reference Mode. - This function is only available when User 1 or User 2 mode is selected up in the Color Mode sub-menu item. - 5.
-Press $\langle \rangle$ to select a picture mode that is closest to your need. - Press to select a sub-menu item to be changed and adjust the value with
+Press $\langle \rangle$ to select a picture mode that is closest to your need.

-⟨/⟩.
-See Fine-tuning the image quality in user modes below for details. - When all settings have been done, highlight Save Settings and press MODE/ENTER on the projector or Enter on the remote control to store the settings. - 8.
+- When all settings have been done, highlight Save Settings and press MODE/ENTER on the projector or Enter on the remote control to store the settings. - 8.
 The confirmation message 'Setting Saved' is displayed.